 Let's highlight the service dog's training for PTSD and nightmares.
 Many veterans experience exhaustion due to sleepless nights caused by reliving traumatic events from the past in the form of nightmares.
 To escape the nightmares, their choice is not to sleep or take medication that allows them to sleep but also locks them in the nightmare, unable to awake and save themselves from reliving whatever horror haunts them.

-What's the Definition of a Service Animal, Emotional Support Animals, and Therapy Dogs - And What's the Difference?
+What's the Definition of a Service Animals, Emotional Support Animals, and Therapy Dogs - And What's the Difference?

 A service animal has been trained and certified to work with people with disabilities and perform tasks for them as needed.

-And By the Way, Only Dogs Can be Certified As a Support Animal
+And By the Way, Only Dogs Can be Certified As Support Animal

-The Americans with Disability Act (ADA) determined in titles ll and lll that effective March 15, 2011, only dogs are recognized as service animals.
-They further indicate that:
+The Americans with Disability Act (ADA) states in Titles ll and lll that effective March 15, 2011, only dogs can be recognized as service animals.
+The ADA further indicate that: